Dhirajdh/IntuneWin32BulkManagement/README.md

 - Backup and restore the current app catalog.
 - Log activity and progress with a built‑in logging pane.

-The UI is built with WPF/XAML and runs on Windows 10/11 PowerShell 5.1+ (or PowerShell 7).
+The UI is built with WPF/XAML and runs on Windows 10/11 with PowerShell 7).
 It is completely client‑side – no server component is required.

 ---